Ronnie Taylor: Career

 Taylor had taken upon different fields of film, initially starting as a clapper boy, then working his way up to a camera operator where he spent most of his time in the field.
 In 1975, Taylor worked with director Ken Russel on Tommy (1975).
 Russel and film set Photographer Dick Bush got into a disagreement, leading to Dick leaving the project.
 Taylor took up the mantle and expanded his skill set into lighting and electrical work.
 This decision would lead to an expansion into television series production and commercial creation.
 While his catalogue of television production is less extensive than his filmography, he worked on TV series such as The Avengers (1965), Master of the Game (1984), and Jewels (1992).

+After some time, he decided to transition into the Director of Photography.